 It is the policy of Bastyr University to comply with the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act, and state and local requirements regarding students and applicants with disabilities.
 Under these laws, no qualified individual with a disability shall be denied access to or participation in services, programs and activities of Bastyr University.
-In carrying out the University's policy regarding students and applicants with disabilities, we recognize that disabilities include mobility, sensory, health, psychological, and learning disabilities to the extent it is readily achievable to do so.
+In carrying out the University's policy regarding students and applicants with disabilities, we recognize that disabilities include mobility, sensory, health, psychological, and learning disabilities, and we will make efforts to provide appropriate and reasonable accommodations for these disabilities to the extent it is readily achievable to do so.

-More information can be located on the mybu page at: http://mybu.bastyr.edu/StudentAffairs/DisabilityServices/tabid/563/Default.aspx
+More information can be located on the mybu page at: https://bastyr.sharepoint.com/SitePages/Disability-Services.aspx